NextronSystems/thor-manual/usage/scan-modes.rst

   :delim: ;
   :header-rows: 1

-..
-[1] No process memory scan with YARA rules

 .. hint::
   For a list of module names and how to turn them off, please see :ref:`usage/scan-modes:scan module names`